Upland–San Bernardino Line: History

 Pacific Electric trains reached Covina in 1907.
 The line was double tracked immediately following its opening, delaying implementation of the Southern Division's quadruple-track system to Watts.
 Tracks were extended to San Dimas on October 26, 1910 as the San Dimas Line.
 The route between Pomona and Upland was constructed by the Ontario and San Antonio Heights Railroad Company, which was acquired by Pacific Electric in 1912.
 Trains began running from the Pacific Electric Building to Pomona starting on August 31, 1912 as the Pomona Line.
 Finally on July 11, 1914 service to San Bernardino was commenced, providing interchanges with the San Bernardino Valley Traction Company.
 Pacific Electric spent $1,424,000 (Note: $ in adjusted for inflation) to bring service to San Bernardino.

-A cutoff bypassing Pomona was completed on November 4, 1914, resulting in a twenty-minute reduction in running time between Los Angeles and San Bernardino.
+The Lordsburg cutoff was completed on November 1, 1914, resulting in a twenty-minute time saving between Los Angeles and San Bernardino by bypassing Pomona.
 A branch line to Azusa was built in 1917, though the commencement of San Bernardino trains had relegated other endpoints to secondary status along the line.
 The San Dimas Line was relegated almost entirely to shuttle service between Lone Hill after July 11, 1914, though some through-service to Los Angeles remained until 1916.
 Passenger trips to San Dimas were discontinued by July 3, 1924, though tracks were retained for farm freight.

 In November 1920, two named trains were introduced on the line: the Citrus Belt Limited which traveled east in the afternoon and the Angel City Limited which made the reverse journey in the afternoon.
 Two more limited named trains were added in 1930: the Orange Empire Limited and Metropolitan Limited.
 (Pacific Electric only ran six named trains over its history, with five of them being on the San Bernardino Line.)
 All named trains were discontinued in 1931 along with other cuts made in response to decreased patronage due to the Great Depression.

 Through service to Redlands was discontinued in 1936, while Pomona and San Bernardino trains began operating independently the following year (they had predominantly operated connected and split at Lordsburg this time).
 Most passenger service was truncated to Baldwin Park on November 1, 1941.
 Rush hour trains continued to serve Covina, and were even rerouted onto new tracks east of Baldwin Park obtained from the Southern Pacific in 1946.
 In 1947 all passenger trips were cut back to Baldwin Park.
 Unscheduled troop trains ran in World War II, though these trips were not open to civilians.
 On October 15, 1950, the Baldwin Park Line service was abandoned.
 Even after closure, the line remained popular with railfanning groups — the last passenger excursion under electric power on the line ran on August 25, 1951.